alvehn/1800_202330_BBY28/README.md

 ```
  Top level of project folder:
 ├── .gitignore              # Git ignore file
+├── 404.html                # loads this when page is not found or cannot be loaded
+├── firebase.json           # holds json code for hosting our app
+├── firestore.indexes.json  # holds more json code for app hosting
+├── firestore.rules         # holds rules for firebase hosting
+├── storage.rules           # holds rules for firebase storage when hosting
 ├── index.html              # landing page that promotes our website; can be viewed when not loggedd in
+├── footer_after_login.html # holds html code for footer that only displays for logged in users
 ├── event.html              # dipslays full event details of a given event
 ├── favourites.html         # shows events that a user has favourited
 ├── login.html              # login page